Sakartu/SDM-SiED/README.md

 Following [1] inserting data in the database isn't as easy as it looks.
-Each time new data is inserted all rows that have a higher pre value have to be reëncrypted because all their pre values change and the encryption of the data in a row is dependant on the pre value.
+Each time new data is inserted all rows that have a higher pre value have to be re-encrypted because all their pre values change and the encryption of the data in a row is dependant on the pre value.
 If we would've used one big tree for all the clients this would've meant that on each insert the data of all clients would need to be reëncrypted, which isn't possible since a client doesn't have